-TASA courses are taught by internationally recognized industry experts.
+TASA courses are taught by internationally renowned industry experts.
 Our distinguished faculty members include:

-Kevin T. Abikoff, Partner, Hughes Hubbard & Reed LLP
+Kevin T. Abikoff, Co-chair, Anti-Corruption and Internal Investigations Practice Group, Hughes Hubbard & Reed LLP

 Lawrence Fubara Anga, Partner, ǼLEX